Greetings and Bright Blessings,

 How has the relationship with your Big Sister/Mother influenced your Sister journey?

-How often does The Order of the Zion Curtain Sisters have general membership meetings, and how long do they usually last?
+How often does The Order of San Antonio Sisters have general membership meetings, and how long do they usually last?

 What do you find most challenging when attending a GM meeting? (explain)